The list below shows authors who are members of the San Francisco Bay Area Chapter of the Romance Writers of America.

 Mysti's been a software technical writer for nearly 25 years, and is married to graphic novelist Dale Berry.
 They live in San Francisco.

-Sherry Ewing is a self-published author who writes historical/paranormal romances to awaken the soul one heart at a time.
+Sherry Ewing is a self-published author who writes historical and paranormal romance novels to awaken the soul one heart at a time.
+Her debut historical romance, If My Heart Could See You, hit Amazon’s top ten bestseller list only two days after the paperback release.
 Always wanting to write a novel but busy raising her children, she finally took the plunge in 2008 and wrote her first Regency.
-A national and local member of Romance Writers of America since 2012, she earned her PRO status in 2013.
+She is a national and local member of Romance Writers of America since 2012 and is currently editing her second novel, For All of Ever, to be released soon.
 When Sherry is not busy writing, she can be found in the San Francisco area at her day job as an Information Technology Specialist.

 Karysa is a writer of the romantic, the unseen, the other worldly and the horrific.
 Residing in Northern California with her daughter, dog, and cat, she reads when she can and cleans her house when she has to.